-This one takes many homebuyers by surprise.
-It isn’t a closing expense, but lenders require that you have so much cash left in savings after all closing costs are paid.
+This one takes many home buyers by surprise.
+It isn’t a closing expense, but lenders require that you have so much cash left in an emergency fund after all closing costs are paid.

 Lenders have a cash reserve requirement to avoid a buyer “closing broke.”
 They don’t want you to end up in an early-term default.
 This requirement ensures that you will be able to make your payments during the first few months.

 The most typical cash reserve requirement is two months.
 That means that you must have sufficient reserves to cover your first two months of mortgage payments.
 So if your principal, interest, taxes, and insurance (PITI) come to $2,000 per month, the reserve requirement will be $4,000.

 These are not funds that must be deposited with the lender.
 But the lender must be able to verify that you will have the funds available in a liquid source.
 That could be a savings account, checking account, or money market fund.
 Generally speaking, they frown upon using retirement assets for this purpose, since those funds cannot be easily liquidated.

 When you are looking to buy a house there is a lot more to consider than just meeting the down payment requirements.
 You’ll want to make sure that you can comfortably afford your new house and the new ongoing expenses.